- What’s on

 City of Tiny Lights

-Starring Riz Ahmed and Billie Piper, this London-set noir thriller is co-written by author Patrick Neate and based on his acclaimed novel of the same name.
+Starring Riz Ahmed and Billie Piper, this London-set thriller is co-written by author Patrick Neate and based on his acclaimed novel of the same name.

 A defiant, passionate young woman struggles against suffocating societal norms in this British debut starring the incandescent Florence Pugh.

 A fading actor can redeem himself by reprising his 1980s TV role as a sleuth with a robotic truth-telling eye, to catch a deranged killer, in this off-the-wall British comedy.

 British teen cinema gets an injection of hallucinogenic imagination, plus a few unicorns and aliens, in Alex Taylor’s debut feature.